Hollywood Undead: Departure of Deuce and American Tragedy (2010–2011)

 American Tragedy turned out to be more successful than their first album Swan Songs, selling 66,915 in its debut week and peaking at No. 4 on the Billboard 200.
 It has also peaked at No. 2 on many other charts, while also reaching No. 1 on the Billboard's Top Hard Rock Albums chart.
 The album was also very successful in other countries, making No. 5 in Canada and No. 43 in the United Kingdom.
 To continue promoting the album, the band headlined the Revolt Tour, along with 10 Years, Drive A, and New Medicine.
 The tour took place between April 6 and May 27, 2011.
 After the tour, the band played several shows in Europe, Canada, and Australia.
-They will then headline the Endless Summer Tour with All That Remains and Hyro da Hero, which took place between July 18 and August 7, 2011.
+They then would headline the Endless Summer Tour with All That Remains and Hyro da Hero, which took place between July 18 and August 7, 2011.

 The band announced in August 2011 that they would be releasing the remix album titled American Tragedy Redux, that would contain both professional and fan remixes from winners of a remix contest. of songs.
 It was released on November 21, 2011.
 In the same month, the band set out on the "World War III" tour, with Asking Alexandria, We Came As Romans, Borgore, and D.R.U.G.S.
 Following the tour, the band also joined Avenged Sevenfold again on the "Buried Alive" tour, with Black Veil Brides and Asking Alexandria, with dates running from November 11 to December 14.